el-burrito1/reFind/README.md

 reFind
 ======

 reFind is a mobile application that allows users to login with their Facebook and then view the location of other users based upon their relationship status.
-The idea is for users to be able view the location of bars that have a larger number of singles or couples, and then plan their night accordingly.
+The app allows gives user the ability to view the location of bars that have a larger number of singles or couples, and then plan their night accordingly.